 - MA Enrollment Information

 - PT 35 MA Application and Required Forms

+- Sample Application

-- DHS Provider Enrollment Hotline 1-800-537-8862
+• DHS Provider Enrollment Hotline 1-800-537-8862

-2.3 Enrollment of Ordering, Referring and Prescribing Providers the Code of Federal Regulations, including 42 CFR 455.410.
+2.3 Enrollment of Ordering, Referring and Prescribing Providers

+The federal Patient Protection and Affordable Care Act (ACA) and implementing regulations require that all states comply with the provider screening and enrollment regulations found in the Code of Federal Regulations, including 42 CFR 455.410.
 This provision requires physicians and other practitioners who order or refer items or services for beneficiaries to enroll as MA providers.